eyra/fertility-prediction-challenge/README.md

 Accurate predictions of the number and timing of children are crucial for effective resource allocation in society.
 However, despite many studies in the social sciences, we have no clear understanding of which factors are most important for fertility prediction or how well we are able to predict fertility behaviour.

 ### Purpose statement
-To gain insight into how well methods are able to predict fertility within a three year period (2021-2023), based on survey data from previous years (2007-2020) of people in the [LISS Panel](https://www.centerdata.nl/en/liss-panel) who were aged 18-45 in 2020.
-The LISS Panel is a representative online longitudinal panel of Dutch households.
+To gain insight into how well methods are able to predict fertility within a three year period (2021-2023), based on survey data from previous years (2007-2020) of people in the [LISS panel](https://www.centerdata.nl/en/liss-panel) who were aged 18-45 in 2020.
+The LISS panel is a representative online longitudinal panel of Dutch households.

 ## License